rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 The plugin requires the custom weather service to be configured to report data with **Path** and **Port** parameters that match the same in the **Base Station** settings.

 The service **Protocol Type** must be configured as **Ecowitt**.
 The **Upload Interval** can be configured as desired.
 20 seconds is recommended as the data report messages are relatively small and do not put much load on the network or Homebridge host.

 It is also recommended to configure the Homebridge host system with a static IP address to avoid issues with address changes after system reboots.

 After the gateway or display console has been configuration has been updated, sensor data reports will appear in the Homebridge status log.
 The plugin will automatically configure the accessories based on the first data report received.

-## Tested Devices
+## Supported Devices

+// add table with photos

 * GW1000 & GW2000 - WiFi Weather Station Gateway with Indoor Temperature, Humidity and Barometric Sensor
 * HP2551 - Weather Station Display Console